suborbital/docs/website/docs/vektor/getting-started.md

 the trick.
 However it will mean the first log message for the request will have a different ID as it uses the default ID generated for the `ctx`.

-## What's to come?

-`Vektor` is under active development.
-It intertwines closely with [Reactr](https://github.com/suborbital/reactr) and [Grav](https://github.com/suborbital/grav) to achieve Suborbital's goal of creating a platform for building scalable web services.
-Reactr and Vektor together can handle very large scale systems, and will be further integrated together to enable FaaS, WASM-based web service logic, and vastly improved developer experience and productivity.